-Following completion of Step 4, Licensee's ethnographer will evaluate the eligibility of identified TCPs and other resources of Tribal importance for listing on the NRHP using the data collected from the field studies described above, and in consultation with participating Tribes.
+Following completion of Step 4, YCWA's ethnographer will evaluate the eligibility of identified TCPs and other cultural resources of tribal importance for listing on the NRHP using the data collected from the field studies described above, and in consultation with participating tribes.
 Although the National Register codifies the criteria used to evaluate most cultural resources for listing on the NRHP at 36 CFR 60.4, amendments to the NHPA in 1992 [§101(d)(6)(A)] specify that properties of traditional religious and cultural importance to a tribe may be determined eligible for inclusion in the NRHP because of their "association with cultural practices or beliefs of a living community that are: 1) rooted in that community's history; and 2) are important in maintaining the continuing cultural identity of the community."
 Therefore, a TCP can only be significant and eligible for listing on the NRHP if it meets these two criteria.
-Other resources that may be identified during this study plan will be evaluated against all appropriate NRHP criteria.
+Other cultural resources that may be identified during this study plan will be evaluated against all appropriate NRHP criteria.

-Formal TCP and other resource evaluations will be submitted to the SHPO for concurrence.
-Licensee will work with Tribes regarding resources of Tribal importance that may not qualify for the NRHP, or resources for which Tribes do not wish to disclose their locations, to identify the general issues and concerns that the tribe(s) may have regarding potential impacts of the Project upon resources known to the tribe(s) and further work and with the tribes and appropriate land management agencies to develop agreeable measures to address these concerns.
+All TCP's that can be evaluated at this phase will be formally evaluated in consultation with affected tribes, the appropriate federal agencies and the SHPO.
+Formal evaluations will be submitted to the appropriate agency and affected tribes for review and comment prior to final submission to the SHPO for concurrence.
+YCWA will work with tribes regarding resources of tribal importance that may not qualify for the NRHP, or resources for which tribes do not wish to disclose their locations, to identify the general issues and concerns that the tribe(s) may have regarding potential impacts of the Project upon resources known to the tribe(s) and further work and with the tribes and appropriate land management agencies to develop agreeable measures to address these concerns.